Regenleif's Guide to Druiding

 There are three lines of armor you can obtain: Main Quest, Auxiliary Quest, and Storebought

 Storebought, as you can imagine, is purchased from shops.
-I recommend saving your gold instead, as you won't go far before the next armor shop comes along.
-Ancient Silk armor is an exception: it looks beautiful and has the longest lifespan of storebought armor -- if you chance upon plenty of gold, or see it listed for cheap in the Auction House, go for it!
+I recommend saving your gold instead, as you won't go far before the next armor line comes along.
+Ancient Silk armor is an exception: it looks beautiful and has the longest lifespan of storebought armor -- if you chance upon plenty of gold, or see it listed for cheap in the Auction House, buy it!

-Main Quest and Auxiliary Quest are rewards from quests -- both armors are great, albeit different, however Main Quest armors include a weapon, and when worn as a set give a nice health/energy/chaos damage/chaos resistance bonus.
+Main Quest and Auxiliary Quest are rewards from quests -- both armors are great, albeit different, however Main Quest armors include a weapon, and when worn as a set give a nice health/energy bonus.

-The levels and lines are roughly as follows:
+The levels and armor lines are roughly as follows:

 Level Range Type